-- 35. Citizens Advice will deliver energy support and provide residents with vouchers towards cover cost of energy bills.
-An initial rate of £200 to £300 will be set as a guide which residents can apply.
-In line with the funding criteria, it will prioritise those who have not received other cost of living payments. - 36.
-A staggered approach to distribution of this element of funding will be implemented to ensure we can sufficiently support households over the challenging winter months.
+33. Citizens Advice will deliver energy support and provide residents with vouchers towards cover cost of energy bills.
+An initial rate will be set which residents can apply.
+In line with the funding criteria, it will prioritise those who have not received other cost of living payments.